RyanMillerC/poke-line/README.md

 Software was inspired and forked from [nyan-mode](https://github.com/TeMPOraL/nyan-mode).

-Pokemon sprites were obtained from [PokemonDB.net](https://img.pokemondb.net/sprites/) and processed with [this tool](https://github.com/RyanMillerC/poke-position-images).
+Pokémon sprites were obtained from [PokemonDB.net](https://img.pokemondb.net/sprites/) and processed with [this tool](https://github.com/RyanMillerC/poke-position-images).

 Pokémon is property of Nintendo/Creatures Inc./GAME FREAK inc. Legal